 Body dysmorphia (or body dysmorphic disorder) is a mental health condition that makes people anxious about perceived flaws in their appearance.
-The condition is being highlighted by the Mental Health Foundation as part of Mental Health Awareness Week, 13-19 May 2019.

 Body dysmorphia has nothing to do with being vain or self-obsessed and can badly affect people’s lives, leading to depression, self-harm and even thoughts of suicide.

 Find out more about body dysmorphia and what to do if you spot the signs in staff or clients.

 - What are the signs that someone has body dysmorphia?